lumeland/blog/posts/lume-2.md

 But Nunjucks has some limitations, especially with async functions.
 [Vento](https://vento.js.org/) is a new template engine that I've created.
-It was available in Lume 1 thanks to the
+It was available in Lume 1 through the
-[`vento` plugin](https://lume.land/plugins/vento/), but now it's enabled by default.
-Some of the strenghs of Vento:
+[`vento` plugin](https://lume.land/plugins/vento/), but in Lume 2 it's enabled by default.
+Some of the strengths of Vento:

 - Created natively with Deno in TypeScript.
 - It has an API similar to Nunjucks (but not the same) so it's very ergonomic to use.
 - It works great with async functions.
-- You can use javascript inside the templates, so no need to create filters for trivial things like convert to uppercase or filter an array.
+- You can use javascript inside the templates, so no need to use filters for trivial things like converting to uppercase or filtering an array.

 Nunjucks is also available but not installed by default.
 If you want to keep using it, just import the plugin in the `_config.ts` file: